giantswarm/docs/src/content/guides/prepare-azure-account-for-guest-clusters/index.md

 In order to run Giant Swarm guest clusters, an Azure subscription need the following elements :

-- Role definition: set of permission to operate guest clusters in the Azure subscription.
+- Role definition: a set of permission to operate guest clusters in the Azure subscription.
 - Service principal: an identity (bound to the previoulsy defined role definition) to access the Azure subscription.

 ## Create Azure role definition & service principal